-Designing and implementing pipelines for scientific discovery
+Designing and implementing data pipelines for scientific discovery

 Location